phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 		- Storage
 		- Database
 		- Networking
+## AWS Identity and Access Management (IAM)
+- Allow manage access to AWS services and resources
+- Features:
+	- IAM user
+	- IAM policy
+	- IAM role
+	- IAM group
+	- Multi-factor authentication (MFA)
+> [!i] Best practices:
+> - Use root user (first user) to create another user (User A) -> use user B to create other other.
+Avoid using root user
+> - Create different us

 # Module 7: Monitoring and Analytics
 # Module 8: Pricing and Support
 # Module 9: Migration and Innovation